proxytype/NTFS-STREAMS/README.md

 # NTFS-STREAMS

 Introducing a straightforward tool for detecting and managing NTFS alternate streams, leveraging their capability to conceal files from users.
-Developed with the latest PowerShell SDK and .NET 7, this tool facilitates the seamless hiding and exporting of files as needed
+Developed with the latest PowerShell SDK and .NET 7, this tool facilitates the seamless hiding and exporting of files as needed.

 ![alt text](https://raw.githubusercontent.com/proxytype/NTFS-STREAMS/main/ntfs-data-stream-1.PNG)